AWS Security Blog

 Deploying the identity perimeter at scale

 As discussed earlier, you implement the identity perimeter as coarse-grained preventative controls.
-These controls typically need to be implemented for each VPC by using VPC endpoint policies and on all resources that support resource-based policies.
+These controls typically need to be implemented for each VPC by using VPC endpoint policies and on resources that support cross-account access by using RCPs.
 The effectiveness of these controls relies on their ability to scale with the environment and to adapt to its dynamic nature.

 The methodology you use to deploy identity perimeter controls will depend on the deployment mechanisms you use to create and manage AWS accounts.
 For example, you might choose to use AWS Control Tower and the Customizations for AWS Control Tower solution (CfCT) to govern your AWS environment at scale.
-You can use CfCT or your custom CI/CD pipeline to deploy VPC endpoints and VPC endpoint policies that include your identity perimeter controls.
+To streamline implementation of identity perimeter controls in RCPs, you can use a set of data perimeter elective controls within the AWS Control Tower controls library.
+You can also use CfCT or your custom CI/CD pipeline to deploy VPC endpoint policies and RCPs that include your identity perimeter controls.

 Regardless of the deployment tools you select, identity perimeter controls, along with other baseline security controls applicable to your multi-account environment, should be included in your account provisioning process.
 You should also audit your identity perimeter configurations periodically and upon changes in your organization, which could lead to modifications in your identity perimeter controls (for example, disabling a third-party integration).
 Keeping your identity perimeter controls up to date will help ensure that they are consistently enforced and help prevent unintended access during the entire account lifecycle.